billywongstuy/CS_16-17_Notes/Systems/12-20-16-onwards-Networking.md

   * Look at previous lesson starting at sin_addr

   * network standard for storing ports: big endian

+# 01/11/2017
+#Aim: Get more power from your sockets

+ * Notes above starting after accept

 # Code (server)
 ```c